 - Psychosis, or delusional or disordered thinking that indicates a detachment from reality

 Though these drugs are marketed as “herbal incense” or “herbal smoking blends” that are similar to natural cannabis, they cause severe effects that can be extreme and more dangerous than those of traditional marijuana.
 K2 users have reported having a rapid heart rate, vomiting, violent behavior, and suicidal thoughts, NIDA says.

-While traditional weed brings on relaxed feelings, lower blood pressure and sleepiness, synthetic cannabinoids can raise blood pressure and anxiety levels.
+While traditional weed brings on relaxed feelings, and lower blood pressure, and sleepiness, synthetic cannabinoids can raise blood pressure and anxiety levels.
 It’s also been said to cut a person’s appetite while, in contrast, traditional marijuana makes users hungry.
 The drug also can cause hallucinations and kidney failure, heart attacks, and seizures, among other conditions.
 Use can also lead to death.